-As homeless/impoverished children grow, the chronic lack of food and adequate housing leads to food insecurity and poor hygiene, malnutrition, physical illness and mental health issues, all of which undermine the ability to work.
-Living hand to mouth, the children and families are simply stuck with their health and earning power declining and even in their passing do not have anything substantial to give as an inheritance.
+As homeless/impoverished children grow, the chronic lack of food and adequate housing leads to food insecurity, poor hygiene, malnutrition, physical illness, and mental health issues, all of which undermine the ability to work.
+Living hand to mouth, these children and families are simply stuck with their health and earning power declining.
+Even in their passing, they do not have anything substantial to give as an inheritance.

 Child homelessness and poverty are rampant in California.
-According to the National Center on Family Homelessness, 24% of children live in poverty and there are 526,708 homeless children in the state (that’s one fifth of the total U.S. homeless child population).
-And if the cycle is left unchecked, these statistics will only get worse.
+According to the National Center on Family Homelessness, 24% of children live in poverty and there are 526,708 homeless children in the state - that’s one fifth of the total U.S. homeless child population.
+If the cycle is left unchecked, these statistics will only get worse.

-But if you examine the cycle, it becomes pretty clear what would solve the problem: provide children with basic needs like food and adequate housing, and an education that will support gainful employment so that by the time they’re fully grown they can take care of themselves.
+But if you examine the cycle, it becomes pretty clear what would solve the problem: provide children with basic needs like food, adequate housing, and an education that will support gainful employment, so that by the time they’re fully grown they can take care of themselves.
 Simply Basic Needs, Housing, and Education.

-I would hope you agree that we have an unacceptable level of homeless children in California.
-If we’re going to make a difference we all need to do something to support these kids.
-There’s really no excuse to not find something and anything that you do to provide basic needs, housing, and education to these kids WILL HELP.
+I hope you agree that we have an unacceptable level of homeless children in California.
+If we’re going to make a difference, we all need to do something to support these kids.
+Anything that you can do to provide basic needs, housing, and education to these kids will help.
 It may not seem like much, but breaking the cycle of poverty for a child helps that child and the generations to come after them too.